octobercms/october/themes/demo/README.md

 Demo Theme
 ==========

-OctoberCMS demo theme that demonstrates the basic core functionality and utilizes the accompanying demo plugin.
+October CMS demo theme that demonstrates the basic core functionality and utilizes the accompanying demo plugin.
 It is a great theme to copy when building a site from scratch.

 The theme acts as a reference implementation for default component markup when distributing plugins.